Yuchun-Zhang/R_largeList/README.md

 without restoring the whole list.

 ##How it works
-R objects will be serialized with an uncompressed non-ascii little-endian format, which is similar to `saveRDS`.
+R objects will be serialized with an uncompressed/ compressed non-ascii little-endian format, which is similar to `saveRDS`.
 Two ordered tables are created at the end of data for quick lookup, one for indices and one for names.
 Notice that, all the names will be truncated to 16 characters.